Service Level Agreement

 Confidentiality and Data Protection

-7.1 Reliance HMO shall maintain the confidentiality of all confidential data, information, and records obtained, created, or collected in connection with the beneficiaries and/or the Parties during the performance of this Agreement.
-Reliance HMO shall not disclose such confidential information to any third party, including but not limited to external vendors, without the prior written consent of the beneficiary and/or the Parties, except where disclosure is required by law or a statutory obligation.
+7.1 Reliance HMO shall maintain the confidentiality of all confidential data, information, and records obtained, created, or collected in connection with the Enrollee during the performance of this Agreement.
+Reliance HMO shall not disclose such confidential information to any third party, including but not limited to external vendors, without the prior written consent of the Enrollee, except where disclosure is required by law or a statutory obligation.
 Reliance HMO shall implement appropriate technical and organizational measures to prevent unauthorized access or disclosure.

-7.2 Reliance HMO shall indemnify the Parties for any loss, damage, cost or expense suffered or incurred by the Parties for any breach of the provisions of clause 7.1 by Reliance HMO.
+7.2 Reliance HMO shall indemnify the Enrollee for any loss, damage, cost or expense suffered or incurred by it for any breach of the provisions of clause 7.1 by Reliance HMO.

 8.0